python/devguide/faq.rst

 Running::

- svn revert PATH
+ hg revert PATH

-will change ``PATH`` to match the version in the repository, throwing away any changes you made locally.
+will revert ``PATH`` to its version in the repository, throwing away any changes you made locally.
 If you run::

- svn revert -R .
+ hg revert -a

-from the root of your local repository it will recursively restore everything to match up with the main server.
+from the root of your working copy it will recursively restore everything to match up with the repository.

 How do I find out who edited or what revision changed a line last?